tcho187/tcho187.github.io/_posts/2020-09-25-bert-sentiment_analysis.markdown

 title: Hype vs. Fundamental - Can sentiment drive stock prices?
 tags: [frontpage, jekyll, blog]
 image: '/images/posts/8.jpg'

+Major topics covered:-
+Pre-requisites and Resources
+Data Collection and Problem Statement
+Exploratory Data Analysis with Pandas and NumPy
+Data Preparation using Sklearn
+Selecting and Training a few Machine Learning Models Cross-Validation and Hyperparameter Tuning using Sklearn Deploying the Final Trained Model on Heroku via a Flask App

+Collecting and scraping 🧹 customer reviews data using Selenium and Scrapy Training a deep learning sentiment classifier 🤖 on this data using PyTorch Building an interactive web app using Dash 📲
+Setting a REST API and a Postgres database 💻 Dockerizing the app using Docker Compose 🐳
+Deploying to AWS 🚀
 ---

 It's been 7 months since we saw one of the most dramatic stock market crashes due to Covid-19.
 Stock prices plumetted with the S&P 500 falling more than 12% in March of 2020.
 After weeks of record breaking decline and circuit breakers in the market, Wall Street has made a meteroric recovery.
 The S&P 500 closed at an all-time high in August.
 It took only 5 months to rise from the pandemic hysteria selloff.